slonikappa/ForexTester-TestTask/README.md

 # TODO:
-- Tests to be added
+- Integration Tests to be added
 - TODOs to be resolved
 - Add ExceptionHandlingMiddleware to the microservices
 - Make example data in readme look not as bad as now